mnemnion/zitron/doc/zitron.md

 > `%fallback` *ID* *TOKEN\...* **.**

 In words, the `%fallback` directive is followed by a list of token names terminated by a period.
 The first token name is the fallback token --- the token to which all the other tokens fall back to.
 The second and subsequent arguments are tokens which fall back to the token identified by the first argument.

-[]{#pifdef}
+Zitron note: `%fallback` is not, as yet, tested in Zitron.
+While it _should_ work, that _should_ always does a certain amount of heavy lifting.

-#### 4.4.8 The `%if` directive and its friends
+#### 4.4.8 The `%if` directive and its friends <a id="pifdef">

-The `%if`, `%ifdef`, `%ifndef`, `%else`, and `%endif` directives are similar to #if, #ifdef, #ifndef, #else, and #endif in the C-preprocessor, just not as general.
+The `%if`, `%ifdef`, `%ifndef`, `%else`, and `%endif` directives are similar to `#if`, `#ifdef`, `#ifndef`, `#else`, and `#endif` in the C-preprocessor, just not as general.
 Each of these directives must begin at the left margin.
 No whitespace is allowed between the "%" and the directive name.

-Grammar text in between "`%ifdef MACRO`" and the next nested "`%endif`" is ignored unless the "-DMACRO" command-line option is used.
-Grammar text between "`%ifndef MACRO`" and the next nested "`%endif`" is included except when the "-DMACRO" command-line option is used.
+Grammar text in between `%ifdef MACRO` and the next nested `%endif` is ignored unless the `-DMACRO` command-line option is used.
+Grammar text between `%ifndef MACRO` and the next nested `%endif` is included except when the `-DMACRO` command-line option is used.

-The text in between "`%if` *CONDITIONAL*" and its corresponding `%endif` is included only if *CONDITIONAL* is true.
-The CONDITION is one or more macro names, optionally connected using the "\|\|" and "&&" binary operators, the "!" unary operator, and grouped using balanced parentheses.
+The text in between `%if *CONDITIONAL*` and its corresponding `%endif` is included only if `*CONDITIONAL*` is true.
+The CONDITION is one or more macro names, optionally connected using the `||` and `&&` binary operators, the `!` unary operator, and grouped using balanced parentheses.
 Each term is true if the corresponding macro exists, and false if it does not exist.

-An optional "`%else`" directive can occur anywhere in between a `%ifdef`, `%ifndef`, or `%if` directive and its corresponding `%endif`.
+An optional `%else` directive can occur anywhere in between a `%ifdef`, `%ifndef`, or `%if` directive and its corresponding `%endif`.

 Note that the argument to `%ifdef` and `%ifndef` is intended to be a single preprocessor symbol name, not a general expression.
-Use the "`%if`" directive for general expressions.
+Use the `%if` directive for general expressions.

-[]{#pinclude}

-#### 4.4.9 The `%include` directive
+#### 4.4.9 The `%include` directive <a id="pinclude">

-The `%include` directive specifies C code that is included at the top of the generated parser.
-You can include any text you want --- the Lemon parser generator copies it blindly.
+The `%include` directive specifies Zig code that is included at the top of the generated parser.
+You can include any text you want[‡] - the Zitron parser generator copies it blindly.
 If you have multiple `%include` directives in your grammar file, their values are concatenated so that all `%include` code ultimately appears near the top of the generated parser, in the same order as it appeared in the grammar.

-The `%include` directive is very handy for getting some extra #include preprocessor statements at the beginning of the generated parser.
-For
-example:

-       %include {#include <unistd.h>}

-This might be needed, for example, if some of the C actions in the grammar call functions that are prototyped in unistd.h.

 Use the [`%code`](#pcode) directive to add code to the end of the generated parser.

-[]{#pleft}
+Zitron note: Zig, quite unlike C, is serenely unconcerned with the order in which identifiers are added to a container.
+So the existence of separate `%include` and `%code` directives is not as critical.
+It does seem to make grammar files easier to read, however, and there was no advantage to be had in removing one of them, so there we have it.

+[^‡]: The minimum amount of structurally-necessary parsing is performed, such that a Zig token such as `"oops! } lol"` does not prematurely terminate the code block.
+This parser is meant to reliably accept valid Zig code, but much which is not valid Zig code can also pass without qualm.

-#### 4.4.10 The `%left` directive
+#### 4.4.10 The `%left` directive <a id="pleft">

 The `%left` directive is used (along with the [`%right`](#pright) and [`%nonassoc`](#pnonassoc) directives) to declare precedences of terminal